-It is interesting to note that Ashapurna Devi was a self taught woman whose lack of formal education did not stop her from penning over 1000 short stories and 189 novels.
-In the interview, her son Sushant Gupta reveals how she prioritized household chores to writing and was a spontaneous writer.
+It is interesting to note that Ashapurna Devi was a self-taught woman whose lack of formal education did not stop her from penning over 1000 short stories and 189 novels.
+In the interview, her son Sushant Gupta reveals how she prioritized household chores overwriting and was a spontaneous writer.
 He says:

 She had no fixed hours for writing.
 She wrote when and where she could.
 Often, we were struck by her readiness to stop her writing anytime someone called her, then resume it immediately as if there had been no interruption.

 Mahasweta Devi’s firebrand writing is intent on raising awareness about class, tribe, caste, gender and identity issues.

 Nabanita Deb Sen weighs her privileges against challenges and states that though being born into a family of voracious readers, taught by Buddhadeva Bose, and Sudhindranath Dutt and with a degree from Harvard University shaped her writing career with predictable ease, her life as a single working mother in Kolkata, raising two daughters and tending to her ailing mother posed many challenges.

 Bani Basu, a professor of English at Howrah’s Girls College, asserts the importance of one’s mother tongue for unbridled creativity and feels short story format is highly challenging for the concentration it involves.

 Have you met…

 Joya Mitra and Minakshi Sen?
 Each talk about how their fiction is grounded in facts.
 Their four-year term in jail during the volatile 70s famous for Naxalite activism served as a brainchild for their writing.
 Joya Mitra’s Hanyamaan and Minakshi Sen’s Jeler Bhetor Jail are highly sensitive and important works that emerged as a result.